-Join Andy Needham for an in-depth discussion in this video What you should know before watching, part of After Effects: Creating a Mobile App Interface.
+Join Andy Needham for an in-depth discussion in this video What you should know before watching, part of Creating a Mobile App Interface in After Effects.

 - [Voiceover] Before we get started, I want to give you some sense of expectation.
 So what you could expect in this course, what it is and what it's not.
 What you're seeing here is a cut down of a project I made for a client, and we're going to be creating something similar to this.
 But we'll focus on animating the app screens and not the phone animations and compositing.
 I'm assuming that you have a basic understanding of Adobe Illustrator, Photoshop, and After Effects.
 And you'll certainly need this foundation to get the most out of this course.
 If you need some pointers, there are plenty of courses in the Training Library to get you up and running with these software applications.